s-ball/hatch-pyside/README.md

 The plugin and the GUI are currently beta quality.
 They still lack real world tests and a decent documentation.

+Starting with the 0.5.4 version, the plugin provides explanatory messages if the underlying `pyside6-project` command fails.

 ## Installation